-Charter Communications, Inc. is a holding company whose primary asset at June 30, 2001 is a 46.4% controlling equity interest in Charter Holdco.
-The Company owns and operates cable systems serving approximately seven million customers, including 554,000 customers acquired from AT&T on June 30, 2001.
-The Company currently offers a full range of traditional analog cable television services, along with an array of advanced services such as digital cable television, interactive video programming, cable modem high-speed Internet access and video-on-demand.
+Charter Communications Holdings, LLC (Charter Holdings or the Company) is a holding company whose principal assets at June 30, 2001 are equity interests in its operating subsidiaries.
+Charter Holdings is a subsidiary of Charter Communications Holding Company, LLC (Charter Holdco), which is a subsidiary of Charter Communications, Inc. (Charter).
+The Company owns and operates cable systems serving approximately seven million customers, including a net increase of 554,000 customers acquired from AT&T on June 30, 2001.
+The Company currently offers a full range of traditional analog cable television services, along with an array of advanced products and services such as digital cable television, interactive video programming, cable modem high-speed Internet access and video-on-demand.